Sadie Holloway enjoys discovering simple ways to stay organized and manage her time better at home, at work, and out in the community.

 Before your guests arrive, visit your local tourism bureau and pick up some free magazines and brochures for things to do around town.
 Street maps are handy if your guests arrived by car.
 If they prefer to take public transit, a bus and or subway schedule would be handy.

-An electric kettle, french press, and an assortment of herbal teas, gourmet coffee, and hot chocolate will be appreciated by those house-guests who like to have an early morning cup of coffee before they unleash their less-than-perky morning personality on unsuspecting hosts.
+An electric kettle, french press, and an assortment of herbal teas, gourmet coffee, and hot chocolate will be appreciated by those house guests who like to have an early morning cup of coffee before they unleash their less-than-perky morning personality on unsuspecting hosts.
 Some people really can't function coherently without a cup of coffee first thing in the morning, so giving your guests the option of making coffee in the privacy of their room is a thoughtful touch.

 Instead of setting up a coffee bar in the guest bedroom, be sure to arrange everything your guests will need to make coffee or tea on the kitchen counter so that they can make themselves a hot drink in the morning if they get up before you.

-Place a few small baskets or caddies on dressers and night stands to catch coins, jewelry, cellphones, glasses and other easily misplaced items.
+Place a few small baskets or caddies on dressers and nightstands to catch coins, jewelry, cellphones, glasses, and other easily misplaced items.

-5. Assemble a small survival kit for your guests.
+5. Assemble a Survival Kit for Guests

-A sewing kit, a small first aid kit, a note pad, pen, and a few small toiletries may never get used by your guests, but they'll certainly appreciate having them on hand.
+A sewing kit, a small first aid kit, a notepad, pen, and a few small toiletries may never get used by your guests, but they'll certainly appreciate having them on hand.

 Stock your guest suite with an assortment of word puzzle books, magazines, and light fiction.